 Education administrator: job description

-Education administrators help to ensure that institutions such as universities run smoothly by managing administrative, financial and support systems.
+Education administrators keep universities, colleges and other educational institutions running smoothly by managing administrative, financial and support systems.

 - researching and writing reports

 - organising events.

 It’s common to work your way up from an entry-level role via promotions and secondments between departments.
 Vacancies tend to be advertised on institutions’ websites, and on national and local newspapers’ sites.
 There are also specialist job sites, such as jobs.ac.uk, for educational roles.
 Jobs in schools are advertised directly by schools and on local authority job sites.
 All these sites will break available jobs into categories, such as finance, marketing and HR.

 These vary widely because of the variety of roles available.
 However, many salaries in this sector are covered by pay scales agreed by trade unions.
 Under this system, pay is reviewed every year and increases based on your length of service.
 As a first port of call, take a look at the salary levels negotiated by the University and College Union .

 - Further education and sixth form colleges.

 You don’t always need a degree to work in education administration, although if you’re aiming for a specialist role such as marketing or human resources, it can help.
 Experience of administration via work experience or an apprenticeship is more important.